 6. Better security for the paranoid and/or careless.

-However, if you compare that list against the features available in Windows NT at the time… well… there’s really only one thing they had that Windows didn’t.
-Which is #3: The ability to run your monitor/display over the network.
+However, if you compare that list against the features available in Windows NT at the time… well… there was really only one thing they had that Windows didn’t. #3: The ability to run your monitor/display over the network.

-Microsoft was fully aware of this limitation, and with the help of a company called Citrix, implemented the gold standard for the industry, “Remote Desktop”, in the late 90’s.
+Microsoft was fully aware that it needed a good remote-display technology, and with the help of a company called Citrix, implemented the gold standard for the industry, “Remote Desktop”, in the late 90’s.
 Originally it was called “Terminal Services” and allowed you to have potentially dozens of people connected to the same computer remotely with a private, personal desktop and set of applications running.
 It has since evolved even further and is one of the greatest features of Windows in my opinion.
 It will even run Sound, video, 3D applicatoins and is incredibly responsive even when I connect to it over my 3G Android phone, and beats the pants off of anything X-Windows, or X-Windows over VNC (a typical configuration for Linux) has to offer.
 It truly is the gold standard, and I run remote desktops to 15+ servers all day long and they are 100% stable and everything works perfectly, virtually ALL the time.

 Myth #2: Windows is less stable than Unix/Linux

-Even if I don’t take into account the fact that Windows machines do MUCH MORE than your average Linux and therefore have many more opportunities to crash… Windows is still far, far more stable than any Linux machine I have ever seen.
-Sure, Windows 98 crashed 10 times a day.
-NT 3.5.1 and 4.0 had some growing pains with regards to hardware vendors etc. But generally speaking, any problems you have with Windows these days are as a result of companies who supply you hardware and terrible drivers.
+Even if I don’t take into account the fact that Windows machines do MUCH MORE than your average Linux machine and therefore have many more opportunities to crash… Windows is still far, far more stable than any Linux machine I have ever seen.
+Sure, Windows 98 crashed 10 times a day and NT 3.5.1 and 4.0 had some growing pains with regards to hardware vendors etc. but generally speaking, any problems you have with Windows these days are as a result of companies who supply you hardware and terrible drivers.

 When you think about the daunting task of integrating your operating system with virtually every piece of hardware ever made, from sound interfaces, to keyboards, mice, web cameras, network adapters, touch pads, 3D Graphics cards, tablet devices…. it is staggering how well of a job Microsoft has done at getting all these hardware vendors on the same page.
 Drivers now often go through “WHQL Certification” (Windows Hardware Quality Labs) and are checked out by a Microsoft team of QA engineers before they’re typically put on your computer these days.
 This is really a massive operation and a feat that the open source Linux community has really no hope of ever organizing with their rag-tag group of rebel hippy coders.
 There are just some things that are best left to companies with an incentive to profit.